Arts calendar - Keep Me Current

 Saturday, Jan.
 21

-“Wizard of Oz,” presented by Drouin Dance Center at 4 p.m., Westbrook Performing Arts Center, Westbrook. $14.
-For tickets: www.tickets.shovation.com/eventperformances
+“Wizard of Oz,” presented by Drouin Dance Center at 4 p.m., Westbrook Performing Arts Center, Stroudwater St., Westbrook. $14.
+For tickets: tickets.shovation.com/eventperformances

 Jan.
 24-Feb.
 18